 Wax London

-A contemporary workwear aesthetic underpins Wax London's premium menswear offering, and the label's patchwork Chet jacket is no different.
-It's sturdy and hard-wearing, crafted from organic cotton twill with a boxy silhouette and utilitarian-inspired patch pockets.
-Its patchwork design offers the perfect way to perk up an otherwise average outfit.
+A contemporary workwear aesthetic underpins Wax London's premium menswear offering, and the label's patchwork Whiting overshirt is no different.
+It's sturdy and hard-wearing, crafted from heavyweight organic cotton twill with a boxy silhouette and utilitarian-inspired patch pockets.
+Its patchwork design offers the perfect way to perk up an otherwise-average outfit.

 Closed

 German label Closed is always taking design risks that, evidently, pay off.
-This Italian wool worker jacket is proof.
+This men's worker jacket uses a special reactive dyeing process that gives it a worn, lived-in feel.
 It nicely occupies the space between smart and casual, combining a luxurious, super-soft feel and a sleek workwear-inspired cut.
 Dress it up with elegant tailored trousers or layer it over a hoodie for an elevated sportswear look.

 ASKET